-Andrew and I just celebrated 4 years of officially dating in February (yes…..a Valentine’s Day anniversary.
-We are indeed “those people”) and are planning a wedding--currently rocketing towards us faster than we seem able to comprehend--in just about 6 months.
-Shortly after we get married (but enough time after for us to finish writing and sending thank-you cards) we plan to embark on a multi-part traveling adventure that we’ve been dancing around for years.
+Andrew and I just celebrated four years of officially dating in February (yes, a Valentine's Day anniversary.
+We are indeed "those people") and are planning a wedding--currently rocketing towards us faster than we seem able to comprehend--in just about 6 months.
+Shortly after we get married, we plan to embark on a multi-part traveling adventure that we've been dancing around for years.

-Why did we decide an approximately year-long trip would be best placed immediately following possibly the largest event we’ll host in our lifetimes?
+Why did we decide an approximately year-long trip would be best placed immediately following possibly the largest event we'll host in our lifetimes?
 Adrenaline from the engagement?
 Perhaps.
-Avoidance of looming responsibility and decisions involving “settling down”?
-Probably?!
-Isn’t a wedding enough for one year, many might say?
+Avoidance of looming responsibility and decisions involving "settling down?"
+Probably!?
+Isn't a wedding enough for one year, many might say?
 Whatever the reason, just before the holidays, it was decided.
-We were going to shoot for at least a year of travel around the world, maybe more, before making and big life/career/education/home/pet commitments.
+We were going to shoot for at least a year of travel around the world, maybe more, before making big life/career/education/home/pet commitments.

-One fatefully decisive weekend in November, which included a completely unnecessary but deeply enjoyable 8 hour drive (and then 8 hours back) to a town a state away, the thought occurred: a big-ass road trip together would be awesome.
-Andrew’s highschool car was on the way out and a new vehicle was rapidly becoming necessary--2017 was a nightmare year for the cars in our lives--so why not select one that could do the job?
+One fatefully decisive weekend in November, which included a completely unnecessary but deeply enjoyable 8 hour derive (and then 8 hours back) to a town a state away, the thought occurred: a big-ass road trip together would be awesome.
+Andrew's high school car was on the way out and a new vehicle was rapidly becoming necessary--2017 was a nightmare year for the cars in our lives--so why not select one that could do the job?
 We Googled another important detail, and our suspicions were proved accurate: flights to Europe are indeed cheaper (and significantly shorter) from the geographically-closer New York than from Seattle-Tacoma International Airport.
 We shared a brief, somewhat-nerve-wracking glance (said glance involved Andrew taking his eyes off the road) and the plan was set.
-We would drive across America, sell our hopefully-trusty-albeit-temporary vehicle once we’re gazing at the Atlantic, and fly out of New York City.
+We would drive across America, sell our hopefully-trusty-albeit-temporary vehilcle once we were gazing at the Atlantic, and fly out of New York City.

 Four years later, discussing the possibilities of "Our Trip" has been a constant since those early days of our relationship.
 But somewhere between graduating and moving back to our hometown and starting our first post-college jobs, we forgot that "Our Trip" could only happen if we turned thoughts into motion.
 Fortuitously, Andrew's sister was engaged to be married in Scotland not long after our move.
 Suddenly, motivation was presented in the form of familial obligation.
 Finally, some place further than Oregon or Canada!

-She picked her date--mid-May, 2017--we looked at plane tickets, and, after almost no critical thinking, it was suggested, “why not the whole frickin’ month?”
+She picked her date--mid-May, 2017--we looked at plane tickets, and, after almost no critical thinking, it was suggested, "Why not the whole damn month?"
 Nevermind a lack of approval from work or our woefully underfunded bank accounts, we bought the tickets and the rest would make sense later.
-We were scheduled to fly out on May 1st and return on the 1st of June.
-We threw in a couple nights in London and then Paris, too, for good measure.
+We were scheduled to fly out on May 1st and return on the first of June.
+We threw in a couple of nights in London and then Paris, too, for good measure.